-4 To use on wet load surfaces, lifter must be equipped with two or more filters connected in series.
+3 In order for the operator to use the lifter on wet load surfaces, it must be equipped with 2 or more filters that are connected in series.
 However, see MAINTENANCE: VACUUM PAD MAINTENANCE: Friction Coefficient before using the lifter on wet load surfaces.